All year round vegetable sowing and planting guide

 - Module sow broad beans indoors – in 30 cell trays – to fill in any gaps in the over-wintered broad bean bed

-- Pot sow very early lettuce, but only if you want to replace August/September sown winter varieties with tastier alternatives that will heart up by May, when they are replaced by tomatoes and peppers.
+- Pot sow very early lettuce to grow under cover, but only if you want to replace August/September sown winter varieties with tastier alternatives that will heart up by June, when they are replaced by tomatoes and peppers.
 I pot sow and prick out because plants are often leggy at this time of year and it allows me to replant them deep

-- Module sow spring onions, to inter-plant with salads into the cold-frames
+- Module sow spring onions, we like to inter-plant with salads planted under cover in February

-- Module sow peas – 3 to a cell in 12 cell trays – to plant at the back of cold-frames, where they can get an early start
+- Module sow peas to grow under cover – 3 to a cell in 12 cell trays – we like to plant at the back of cold-frames, where they can get an early start

-- Module sow radish, a mix of Cherry type and French Breakfast, will mature in succession
+- Module sow radish to grow under cover , a mix of Cherry type and French Breakfast, will mature in succession

 - Container sow early carrots (Amsterdam forcing) indoors or in a polytunnel.
 If germinated indoors, move to a greenhouse/polytunnel after gemination and then outside in April

-- Pot sow a batch of very early kales (Black Magic, Dazzling Blue, Dwarf Green), prick out and grow on in 12 cell trays in a polytunnel to plant in spring with frost/wind protection, just as winter kales are finishing
+- Pot sow a batch of very early kales (Black Magic, Dazzling Blue), prick out and grow on in 12 cell trays in a polytunnel to plant in early spring with frost/wind protection, harvest in late spring just as winter kales are finishing

-- Pot sow a batch of very early sprouts, to be planted close together, to be harvested for leaves.
-Grow on in a polytunnel to plant in spring with frost protection, for the hungry gap
+- Pot sow a batch of very early Brussels sprouts, to be planted close together (16 per m2) to be harvested for leaves.
+Grow on in a polytunnel to plant in early spring with frost protection, for the hungry gap

 - Container plant super early potatoes indoors and then as soon as they breach the surface, move them to a polytunnel or greenhouse, but protect with fleece at night.
 You can keep sowing these every two weeks in February and March, until you plant your first earlies.

-- If you have a frost free conservatory, try a couple of cucumber and tomato plants
+- If you have a conservatory that never drops below 10c, try a couple of cucumber plants for fun

 Jobs: Finish pruning planting/moving any bare rooted trees and fruit bushes, mulch the fruit trees with wood chip, putting any amendments down first.
 Continue chitting potatoes (don’t bother with main-crop varieties though).
 Bring early strawberries into your greenhouse or ploytunnel.